Di

 D

 Final film of George Relph, a veteran of London's Old Vic Theatre Company.
-He died five months [...]
+He died five months after [...]

 D